Murray River Tributaries & Murray–Darling Basin Waterways

 Originating below Mount Beauty, the Kiewa River forms on a narrow flood plain and flows northwards through farmland in a widening valley towards the River Murray.

-Despite being the smallest catchment in the Murray-Darling Basin, Kiewa River's upstream branches supply water to Victoria’s largest hydroelectric scheme and make a significant contribution to flows in the River Murray and for downstream agricultural irrigation.
+Despite being the smallest catchment in the Murray–Darling Basin, the Kiewa River's upstream branches supply water to Victoria's largest hydroelectric scheme and make a significant contribution to flows in the River Murray and for downstream agricultural irrigation.

-- Catchment area: < 0.2% of the Murray-Darling Basin
+- Catchment area: <0.2% of the Murray–Darling Basin

 - Contribution to Basin water: —